UWRealityLab/vrcapstone19sp-team2/docs/README.md

   - Worked on the positions of the shutters and improved the sensibility of the buttons that control the shutters.
   - Decorated the main scene with more items.

+- Yifan Xu
+  - Worked on the gun and the breakable glasses, and integrated them into the main scene.
+    - created a bullet instance to be shot when users fire the gun
+    - determined the direction and path of the bullets
+    - break the windows when it's "shot"
+    - allowed the users to shoot the gun in the scene and when the bullet hits the window, it will break into parts and fall down suddenly.

 - Qian Yan
   - For this week, I finished the plan from last week - the oven puzzle.
 The key hidden inside the ice cube will be revealed once heated inside the oven.
   - On top of that, I implemented a new secrete-door-open mechanism - the musicbox in the scene and the animation along with it.